Jarius Monroe: Professional career

 Monroe signed with the New York Jets as an undrafted free agent on May 3, 2024.
 He was waived on August 27, and re-signed to the practice squad.
 Monroe was promoted to the active roster on December 24.

 On August 26, 2025, Monroe was waived with an injury settlement by the Jets as part of final roster cuts.
 He was re-signed to the Jets practice squad on November 5.
-On November 13, Monroe was elevated to the active roster.
+On November 13, Monroe was elevated to the active roster, making his season debut in the team's Week 11 loss to the New England Patriots.
+On December 16, Monroe was signed to New York's active roster.

+On August 30, 2026, Monroe was waived by the Jets.